AldenMB/calculator_emulator/README.md

  - Display the history pretty, using images of the keys.
  - Make the keys react visually when pressed.
- - Use CSS to align everything nice and use good colors.
  - Get the favicon to display correctly.
- - Hide the debug info

 ## making it functional - implement these: